CanC-Code/YK/content/services/hedges/content.md

 </div>

 ### Maple & Juniper Detail Pruning
-We safely shape and reduce ornamental junipers and dense maple hedges, carefully managing the structural wood to ensure continuous, healthy growth.
+We safely shape, thin, and drastically reduce overgrown ornamental junipers and aggressively dense maple hedges.
+We carefully manage the inner structural wood during these reductions to ensure continuous, healthy growth that won't shock the plant or leave ugly, barren patches of deadwood.

 <div class="media-grid">
     <div class="media-card gallery-trigger">